 - Regular participation in activities of the deaconess community

 Supplemental requirements may be added to address unique student needs.
-These will be assigned by the entrance interview committee and/or the Deaconess Director together with the Chair, Department of Theology and Foreign Languages.
+These will be assigned by the entrance interview committee and/or the Deaconess Director together with the Chair of the Division of Teaching and Learning.

 Requirements (15 hours)